shrihariprasath-dev/Embedded-intro-16F877A-/README.md

 # Embedded Systems-intro-16F877A-
-This Repo is created for Embedded System Basic Intro with 16F877A microcontroller
+This Repo is created for Embedded system basic intro with 16F877A microcontroller added Embedded Introduction